 - Choose the field or fields for that event.

 In this example, the linear event Speed Limit is selected.
 You can add informative text to the data provided by this event.
-In the third record in the sample report shown above, the text in the feature column is Starting Speed Limit: 65 mph.
+In the third record in the sample report shown previously, the text in the feature column is Starting Speed Limit: 65 mph.
 The data from the Speed_Limit field in the Speed Limit event is 65, and the rest of the text is added to the record to make it more informative.

-As shown in the graphic above, the data extracted from the selected field is 40.
+As shown in the previous graphic, the data extracted from the selected field is 40.
 You can add, for example, informative text such as Starting in the Begin Text box to add to the record whenever a linear event starts, Ending in the End Text box to add to the record whenever a linear event ends, Speed Limit in the Prefix box to add the event's field name, and mph in the suffix box to provide the units for the speed.

 If the Merge coincident events box is checked, the records of adjoining events that share the same data are merged together.